 Intra group use

-If a trade mark registration is used by a subsidiary of the company owning the registration, this relationship may be sufficient for some jurisdictions without the requirement for a licence or other documentation, as the owner has control over the subsidiary.
-In other jurisdictions, even with such a relationship, it may be necessary for there to be a licence so that the use accrues to the benefit of the trade mark proprietor.
+If a trade mark registration is used by a subsidiary of the company owning the registration, this relationship may be sufficient for some jurisdictions to consider the use to be with the trade mark owner’s consent, without the requirement for a licence or other documentation, as the owner has control over the subsidiary.
+In other jurisdictions, even with such a relationship, it may be necessary for there to be a licence so that it is clear that the use accrues to the benefit of the trade mark proprietor.

 However the reverse situation does not apply.
 If a mark is owned by a subsidiary, and the use is by a parent company (or a fellow subsidiary) then there will probably need to be a licence, as the trade mark owner will not otherwise have control over the use of the mark, given the nature of the corporate relationship.